 What to Look For in a Long Range Spotting Scope

 While we’ve focused largely on high magnification and large apertures, you should also know that big isn’t always better.
 Full-size spotters can limit portability and convenience if you’re a hunter or someone who has some hiking to do before setting up.
-If this is the case, your best bet is to go with a mid-range power spotting scope with superb glass.
+If this is the case, your best bet is to go with a compact spotting scope with superb glass.
 It will most likely cost you a pretty penny for the glass quality, but the weight cut won’t affect performance when long range glassing is desired.

 If extreme long ranging distances is your primary need, consider your priorities.
 The best spotters are going to be premium optics with matching but well-deserved price tags.
 If it’s for competition use, in the field when that first-shot means everything, or for professional photography, the high-end prices might be well worth it.
 If it’s for recreational use, cut yourself some slack and stick with the recommendations in the lineup where most of them cost under $1000.

 - Design: Consider whether angled or straight is for you.

 - Quality glass: Includes premium glass elements, glass source, and glass types.
 These features must be expected the more the spotter costs.
 This is the most important feature that determines optical performance at long ranges.

 - Quality glass coatings: Includes layered coatings, mirror and phase-correction coatings, and weather, scratch, and debris repellent coatings.
 These features should be expected the more the spotter costs.